Thenmala

-Thenmala is a tourist destination in the eastern side of Kollam district in Kerala, India that is home to the first eco-tourism centre in India.
-The word 'Thenmala' means "Southern hill" in Malayalam language.
-The town is 66 km away from Kollam city, 69km from the state capital Trivandrum and is just 14 km away from Tamil Nadu state border.
-The interstate National Highway-744, connecting Kollam with Madurai in Tamil Nadu, and State Highway-2 of Kerala are passing through Thenmala.
+Thenmala is a tourist destination on the eastern side of Kollam district in Kerala, India.
+It is home to the first ecotourism centre in India.
+The word 'Thenmala' means "Honey hill" in the Malayalam language.
+It is known for its high-quality honey export.
+The town is 66 km away from Kollam city, 69 km from the state capital, Trivandrum and is just 14 km away from the Tamil Nadu state border.
+The interstate National Highway 744, connecting Kollam with Madurai in Tamil Nadu, and State Highway 2 of Kerala are passing through Thenmala.